Irma winds down, not before appearing to set a record for most records

 "This will be the largest ever mobilization of [electric] line restoration workers in this country, period, end of story," Tom Bossert, President Donald Trump's homeland security adviser, told reporters Monday.

-Irma killed 10 people in Cuba, eight people on the French-Dutch island of St. Martin and St. Maarten, five people in the French Caribbean territories, four people in the British Virgin Islands and one person each on Anguilla and Barbuda.
+Irma killed 10 people in Cuba, 8 people on the French-Dutch island of St. Martin and St. Maarten, 5 people in the French Caribbean territories, 4 people in the British Virgin Islands and 1 person each on Anguilla and Barbuda.

 Nine out of 10 government and business structures were estimated to have been damaged or destroyed on Anguilla.
 The French government estimated damage at almost $1.5 billion just on St. Bart’s and French St. Martin.
 The prime minister of Antigua and Barbuda, Gaston Browne, described his country as "barely habitable," saying 90 percent of all vehicles and buildings had been damaged.